Frequently Asked Questions

 Q: How am I updated on my child’s progress?

 A: Formal consultations will take place every term.
 Informally, you may discuss your child’s progress or view their folder at any time.
 A written report is given at the end of every year.
-For parents of children aged 0-2 years a secure online parent access system is available that updates parents about children’s observations, artwork and progress.
+All parents are encouraged to register with our secure online observation system (Iconnect) that updates parents about children’s observations, artwork and progress.

 Q: What are Greenside’s Results?

-A:Analysis of data provided by the local authoity shows that children who left us in 2015, and have just completed their reception year at school, performed above the luton average with 71%achieving a ‘good level of development’ compared to the Luton average of 65%and the national average of 69%.
+A:Analysis of data provided by the local authority shows that children who left us in 2016, and have just completed their reception year at school, performed above the Luton average with 86% achieving a ‘good level of development’ compared to the Luton average of 72%and the national average of 71%.

 The above results show the head start children get at Greenside, our children become independent and positive learners, prepared for the next step in their education.